night010392/ERC_1155/README.md

 Support both ERC20 and ERC721 token transaction.
 ERC20 token represents the client's bonus point token issued by specific financial institution.
 ERC721 NFT token represents the NFT products of sellers.
-This contract support the following goals.
+This contract supports the following goals.

 1-1.
 Account can exchange any ERC20 token to other ERC20 token to other accounts.
 1-2.
 Account can exchange any ERC20 token to any ERC721 NFT token to other accounts.
 1-3.
-Contract supports mutiple token transaction in one transaction.
+Contract supports mutiple token transactions in one transaction.
 ## 2. Function ##
 Each account can call the following function to fulfill their goals.